 World In A Jug

-New Atlantis I instrumental tracks recorded at Vulcan Gas Company, Austin, Texas, on October 23, 1968
+New Atlantis (first incarnation) instrumental tracks recorded at The Vulcan Gas Company, Austin, Texas, on October 23, 1968

-Vocal overdubs recorded at Sonobeat's Western Hills Drive studio, Austin, Texas, on or about October 30, 1968
+Vocal overdubs recorded at Sonobeat's Western Hills Drive studio in northwest Austin, Texas, on or about October 30, 1968

-New Atlantis II instrumental tracks and some vocal overdubs recorded at First Cumberland Presbyterian Church auditorium, Austin, Texas, on August 11, 1969
+New Atlantis (second incarnation) instrumental tracks and some vocal overdubs recorded at First Cumberland Presbyterian Church auditorium, Austin, Texas, on August 11, 1969

 Vocal overdubs recorded at Sonobeat's Western Hills Drive studio, Austin, Texas, on or about August 18, 1969